-University Archives.
-ASU Libraries offers eight archival repositories and collections of special published materials: Arizona Collection, University Archives, Special Collections, Child Drama Collection, Benedict Visual Literacy Collection, Labriola National American Data Center, Chicano Research Collection and the Archives and Special Collections of the Architecture and Environmental Design Library.
-All of these repositories preserve and make accessible manuscript and archival collections, photographs, videotapes, books, periodicals, and other materials of rarity or special significance.
-ASU also serves as the host for the Arizona Historical Foundation, a nonprofit organization that also offers fine archival collections and services.
-Thousands of archival materials have been digitized and are available through the Web sites associated with each repository.
-Reference assistance and traditional or digital duplication services are offered at four reference service points, and some materials are made available through on-campus, online, and traveling exhibits.
+Archives and Special Collections.
+ASU Libraries offers eight archival repositories and collections of special published materials: Arizona Collection, University Archives, Special Collections, Child Drama Collection, Benedict Visual Literacy Collection, Labriola National American Data Center, Chicano Research Collection, and the Archives and Special Collections of the Architecture and Environmental Design Library.
+All of these repositories preserve and make accessible manuscript and archival collections. photographs, videotapes, books, periodicals, and other materials of rarity or special significance.
+Thousands of archival materials have been digitized and are accessible through the Web sites associated with each repository.
 The Luhrs Reading Room offers evening and weekend service hours during the fall and spring semesters.
+For more information, access the Web site at www.asu.edu/lib/archives.